PipeWire/pipewire/doc/architecture.md

 to the client.

 All objects in PipeWire have per client permission bits, currently READ, WRITE, EXECUTE and METADATA.
-A client can not see an objects unless it has READ permissions.
+A client can not see an object unless it has READ permissions.
 Similarly, a client can only execute methods on an object when the EXECUTE bit is set and to modify the state of an object, the client needs WRITE permissions.